Homemade Van Gogh and Starry Night Creative Couple Costume

 Van Gogh’s Self Portrait Inspiration

-Reactions to the Van Gogh and Starry Night Couple Costume
+Reactions to the Van Gogh and Starry Night Creative Couple Costume

-Brad and I decided to go bar-hopping on Halloween night, so we had the privilege of showing off our costumes to a lot of people around town.
+Brad and I decided to go bar-hopping on Halloween night.
+So we had the privilege of showing off our creative couple costume to a lot of people around town.
 Everyone’s reactions were very positive.
 Most people would recognize Brad first (probably because he’s a lot taller) and would yell out “Hey!
 Van Gogh!”
 And after that we would immediately get in our pose with me pointing to my frame and Brad pointing his paintbrush at me, and people would go crazy over it.
 We got a lot of “Best couple’s costume ever!” quotes over the night.

 Close up on costumes